Nazgul28/kath_portfolio/README.md

-# Portfolio of the UX Design - Katherine Wearing -
+# Portfolio of the UX Designer: Katherine Wearing.

-I've built the website porfolio based on her design and comps.
+I've built the website porfolio based on Katherine's design and comps.

 I've used Wordpress and the RED starter theme.